distributed-system-analysis/pbench/docs/API/V1/list.md

 # `GET /api/v1/datasets/list`

-This API returns an `application/json` document describing the set of datasets accessible to the authenticated client.
-(Or, for an unauthenticated client, all datasets with access "public".)
+This API returns an `application/json` document describing the set of datasets accessible to the client.
+(An unauthenticated client can only access "public" datasets.)

 The list of datasets may be further filtered by "owner", "access", "name" substring, or by creation date range using the query parameters.